 Gmail filter how-to

-Use Gmail filters for known senders, words, labels, categories, and actions.
-Use KeepKnown when the filter you actually need is sender not in contacts.
+Set up Gmail filters for senders, subjects, labels, categories, and keywords.
+Then learn the one rule Gmail cannot express natively: sender not in contacts.

 Create filterApply labelsSkip InboxScreen unknown senders